-The CX-9 is available in three trim levels: Sport, Touring, and Grand Touring.
+The CX-9 is available in four trim levels: Sport, Touring, Grand Touring and Signature.

 Standard safety features on the CX-9 include dual front, side and full-length side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.